 After returning to England and joining the Amazon 32, Captain Hon.
 William Clement Finch, Hawkins served in the Channel during the following year prior to an appointment to the Sandwich 90, Captain Walter Young, the flagship of Admiral Sir George Brydges Rodney.
 In this vessel he participated at the Moonlight Battle off Cape St. Vincent on 16 January 1780, and at the subsequent relief of Gibraltar.
 Whilst the fleet was still at the Rock he was promoted to the command of the prize sloop San Vincente 14 on 10 February, later going out with Rodney to the Leeward Islands.

-After witnessing the Battle of Martinique on 17 April he was posted captain the next day to the Deal Castle 24 as part of the re-arrangement of Rodney’s captains, and he served in the Leeward Islands campaign from May-July.
-During the great hurricane from 4-12 October his command was driven from her anchorage at St. Lucia on to the coast of Puerto Rico, and Hawkins suffered a fever brought on by the subsequent exposure following her shipwreck.
-After two months imprisonment at the hands of the Spanish he was returned to Tortola in the British Virgin Islands, and upon being acquitted at the court-martial into his ship’s loss he returned to England aboard a packet with despatches.
+After witnessing the Battle of Martinique on 17 April he was posted captain the next day to the Deal Castle 24 as part of the re-arrangement of Rodney s captains, and he served in the Leeward Islands campaign from May-July.
+During the Great Hurricanes in October his command was driven from her anchorage at St. Lucia on to the coast of Puerto Rico, and Hawkins suffered a fever brought on by the subsequent exposure following her shipwreck.
+After two months imprisonment at the hands of the Spanish he was returned to Tortola in the British Virgin Islands, and upon being acquitted at the court-martial into his ship s loss he returned to England aboard a packet with despatches.

 On 25 July 1781 Hawkins was appointed to the newly commissioned Ceres 32 in which he took General Sir Guy Carleton out to the North American station in April.
 He later brought that officer home in December 1783 prior to being paid off in the following February.
 In the meantime he had captured the America privateers Fox on 6 July 1782 and Matilda on 28 September.

-From the spring of 1784 until paying her off in March 1786 Hawkins commanded the newly commissioned Rose 28 on the eastern coast of Scotland, and from 1786-9 he studied astronomy at Oxford University, travelling to the Netherlands, Denmark and Russia with Captain William Bentinck, his future brother-in-law, in order to further his education.
-He and Bentinck also visited Revolutionary France, built a yacht to sail from the Texel to Hamburg, and spent some time living in Copenhagen In 1791, the year of his marriage, Hawkins took the surname of his maternal grandmother, Whitshed, under the terms of his cousin’s will.
+From the spring of 1784 until paying her off in March 1786 Hawkins commanded the newly commissioned Rose 28 on the eastern coast of Scotland, and from 1786-9 he studied astronomy at Oxford University, and travelled to the Netherlands, Denmark and Russia with Captain William Bentinck, his future brother-in-law, in order to further his education.
+He and Bentinck also visited Revolutionary France, built a yacht to sail from the Texel to Hamburg, and spent some time living in Copenhagen, and such was the knowledge they gleaned that during the Russian Armament of 1791 the government sought to consult with them, along with Captain William Sidney Smith, as the leading naval authorities on the Baltic.
+Also in 1791, the year of his marriage, Hawkins took the surname of his maternal grandmother, Whitshed, under the terms of his cousin s will.

 In the autumn of 1793 Whitshed was appointed to the thirty year-old Arrogant 74, recommissioning her at Chatham and serving under Rear-Admiral George Montagu in the Channel during the Glorious First of June campaign.
 In February 1795 he was with the Channel fleet which escorted a huge East India convoy to a safe latitude, but upon being advised that the Arrogant was also due to sail on to the East Indies he arranged a transfer to the Namur 90 in April, with Captain Richard Lucas replacing him.